Christina Hardyment

 My interests divide between a fascination with the historical background to our everyday lives – the way we run our homes and bring up our children, and the food we eat – and a love of literary geography: exploring the settings that inspired writers classic and modern.
 I’m also a little obsessed with fifteenth century England and its literature.
 I’ve written eleven books on these subjects.
 The best known are Dream Babies: Childcare Advice from John Locke to Gina Ford and Arthur Ransome and Captain Flint’s Trunk (which resulted in my becoming Executor of the Arthur Ransome Literary Estate).
 I have also written a fifteenth century biography, Malory: The Life and Times of King Arthur’s Chronicler

-My latest book to be published by Bodleian Publishing is Novel Houses: Twenty Famous Fictional Dwellings, which was published in October 2019.
+Novel Houses: Twenty Famous Fictional Dwellings was published in October 2019 by Bodleian Publishing.
 It is a study of novels in which the place in which they are set is of pivotal importance.
 It begins with Horace Walpole’s The Castle of Otranto and ends with Hogwarts School, visiting Wuthering Heights, Bleak House, Uncle Tom’s Cabin, Howards End, Manderley, Brideshead, and Bilbo’s Bag End along the way.
-It received high praise from The Guardian and The Times and has sold very well indeed
+It received high praise from The Guardian and The Times and has sold very well indeed.

 My second book about Arthur Ransome is The World of Arthur Ransome. part biography, part companion to all twelve books of the Swallows & Amazons saga, It was published by Frances Lincoln in October 2012.